Ants in Alabma

-Tawny Ants, also known as Caribbean Crazy Ants, or Raspberry Crazy Ants,
+Tawny Ants, previously known as Caribbean Crazy Ants, or Raspberry Crazy Ants.

-are a new and invasive species of ant that is making its way through Alabama.
-Since their discovery several years ago this ant was only seen in Florida and the Houston Texas area, but in the past couple of years they have been making their way into the other gulf coast states.
+These are a new and invasive species of ant making its way into Alabama.
+Since their discovery several years ago this ant was only seen in Florida and Texas, but in the past couple of years they have been making their way into the other gulf coast states.
 To our knowledge there has yet to be a confirmed infestation in Northern Alabama, but it will most likely be coming within the next few years.

 Tawny Ants are unlike other ants for various reasons.
 They have the ability to heal themselves from fire ants venom, and outcompete and displace them when infesting a new area.
 Tawny ants walk in a rapid and sometimes erratic pattern as well.
 Perhaps the most interesting thing about the Tawny ant is the extremely high numbers that are produced from each colony.
-From personal experience treating these pests in the Houston area I have seen them pile up dead inches deep, and still continue to cover the ground so thick that it looks like the dirt is moving.
-These pests are not something that can be taken care of on a DIY basis.
+From personal experience treating these pests in the Houston area Jared has seen them pile up dead several inches deep, and still continue to cover the ground so thick that it looks like the dirt is moving.
+These pests are not something that can be taken care of on a DIY basis or even with an inexperienced company.
 If you suspect you have Tawny ants at your home or business call us today for a free identification and evaluation.
 Fortunately at Scout we have experience that most other local companies lack, and know the best methods and practices to control and eliminate this pest.